fatred/cheese/README.md

 check your defaults match. specifically, pick the right gateway class for your env (default is `cloud-provider-kind`, you might like to have `cilium`)

+read more about ytt here: https://carvel.dev/ytt/ read more about kapp here: https://carvel.dev/kapp/ read more about the cloud-provider-kind here: https://github.com/kubernetes-sigs/cloud-provider-kind?tab=readme-ov-file

+use helm instead of ytt in front of kapp: `kapp -y deploy -a my-chart -f <(helm template my-chart --values my-vals.yml)`

 ---

 ytt only: